 He had nothing.

-Here's what the AI flagged:
+What the AI flagged:

 - Vague university choice — couldn't name specific professors, labs, or unique programs